mui/mui-x/docs/data/migration/migration-pickers-v5/migration-pickers-v5.md

 ### Input adornment

-- The `InputAdornmentProps` prop has been replaced by a `inputAdornment` component slots props:
+- The `InputAdornmentProps` prop has been replaced by a `inputAdornment` component slot props:

   ```diff
    <DatePicker